titaschanda/TenNetLib.jl/docs/src/index.md

 ## Future functionality?

 Here is a list for future additions in the decreasing order of priority.
-Any help / suggestions will be helpful.
+Any help / suggestion is welcome.
 * Augmented Tree Tensor Network (aTTN) for variational ground state search for 2D problems.
 * Infinite DMRG (iDMRG) and/or Variational Uniform Matrix Product States (VUMPS) to tackle 1D / quasi-1D problems directly at the thermodynamic limit.
 * Projected Entangled Pair States (PEPS) for 2D problems.